-- Founded in 221 BC by Hasdrubal, leader of Carthaginians from North Africa, Cartagena as "Nova Carthage" was long the Romans' principal settlement in Iberia.
-In AD 425, the city was sacked by the Goths, to be later restored and improved by the Moors during their occupation of Spain.
-From 1269, the town was a possession of the kings of Aragon and later became part of the Kingdom of Spain.
+Cartagena was founded in 221 BC by the Carthaginians (king Hasdrubal).
+As "Nova Carthage" the town was Roman Empire's principal port town in Iberia.
+In AD 425, the city was sacked by the Goths, later restored and improved by the Moors.
+From 1269, it was ruled by Aragon Kingdom, and later became part of the Kingdom of Spain.
 Cartagena is the first of several cities which eventually were named Cartagena, most notably Cartagena of the Indies (Cartagena de Indias) in Colombia.

 Cartagena cruise terminal